MHuiG/MHuiG/AWESOME-STARS.md

 ## JavaScript

+- [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin) - A user-friendly plug-in that makes it easy to generate stable diffusion images inside Photoshop using Automatic1111-sd-webui as a backend.
 - [ShirasawaSama/CefDetectorX](https://github.com/ShirasawaSama/CefDetectorX) - 【升级版-Electron】Check how many CEFs are on your computer. 检测你电脑上有几个CEF.
 - [kxxt/chatgpt-action](https://github.com/kxxt/chatgpt-action) - Let ChatGPT review PRs for you
 - [DustinBrett/daedalOS](https://github.com/DustinBrett/daedalOS) - Desktop environment in the browser